 “This is our highest possible rating and indicates that Vitamin Angels adheres to sector best practices and executes on its mission in a financially efficient way,” stated Michael Thatcher, President & CEO of Charity Navigator, in a letter advising of the award.
 “Vitamin Angels outperforms most other charities in America.”

 Vitamin Angels currently operates in 74 countries across a field partner network of more than 1,200 organizations.
-Over 90% of expenses go toward program services.
 The charity recently announced that it would be expanding the reach of the its prenatal multivitamin program, with a goal set to reach 50 million women annually by 2030.

 Vitamin Angels helps at-risk populations in need—specifically pregnant women, new mothers, and children under five—gain access to lifesaving and life changing vitamins and minerals.
 Vitamin Angels works to reach underserved communities across the U.S. and in 74 countries around the world.
 Vitamin Angels has the highest ratings for financial transparency and accountability from Charity Navigator and GuideStar.
 To learn more, visit vitaminangels.org.